Phloeodes diabolicus

-The diabolical ironclad beetle (Phloeodes diabolicus) is a beetle in the Phloeodes genus.
+The diabolical ironclad beetle (Phloeodes diabolicus), formerly classified as Nosoderma diabolicum, is a beetle in the Phloeodes genus.
 It is native to the California floristic province of California and Baja California, where it is believed to eat fungi growing under rotting tree bark.
 It is flightless and has a remarkable adult lifespan of eight years, compared to the weeks or months of most adult beetles.

 This beetle is noted for its durability.
-Its thick, densely layered and interlocking elytra, connected to the ventral cuticle by complex lateral support structures, are able to support a maximum force of 149 newtons, more than 15 kilograms or 33.069 lbs.
+Its thick, densely layered, interlocking elytra, connected to the ventral cuticle by complex lateral support structures, are able to support a maximum force of 149 newtons, or over 15 kilograms or 33.069 lbs.

 Taxonomy

-This species was named for and initially categorized taxonomically by John LeConte.
+The species was named for and initially categorized taxonomically by John LeConte.
 When this species was first identified in the 1800s, it was classified as a member of the Nosoderma genus, as were all of what were later re-classified as Phloeodes.
-The genus Noserus was also described by LeCont during the 1800s, but is later made synonymous with Phloeodes in 1999, as it was determined that Phloeodes diabolicus and Phloedes (Noserus) plicatus, both key species in their genera, belong in the same genus.
+The genus Noserus was also described by LeCont during the 1800s, but was later made synonymous with Phloeodes in 1999, as it was determined that P. diabolicus and P. plicatus (then Nosoderma plicatus), both key species in their genera, belong in the same genus.
 The entire genus was moved from Tenebrionidae to Zopheridae.
-Multiple other species, such as P. latipennis, that were initially identified by a few specimens were later made synonymous with Phloeodes diabolicus starting in 1936 and continuing until 2006.
-Individual differences in taxonomic classification continue, including the entire genus Phloeodes being absorbed into Nosoderma (Verodes) but as of 2008 the genus Phloeodes has been restored and Phloedes diabolicus is classified within it.
+Multiple other species, such as P. latipennis, that were initially identified by a few specimens were later made synonymous with P. diabolicus starting in 1936 and continuing until 2006.
+Individual differences in taxonomic classification continue, including the entire genus Phloeodes being absorbed into Nosoderma (Verodes), but as of 2008 the genus Phloeodes has been restored and P. diabolicus is classified within it.

 Ecology and behavior

-Phloeodes diabolicus shares a range with Phloeodes plicatus, a reproductively isolated sister species.
+Phloeodes diabolicus shares a range with Nosoderma plicatum, a reproductively isolated sister species.
 Their range encompasses California, portions of southern Oregon, and Baja California.
-Like other Zopherini these insects are holometabolous and well adapted to boring through wood, particularly in the larval stage, when they possess a larger thorax and smaller legs than non-wood boring beetles.
+Like other Zopherini, these insects are holometabolous and well adapted to boring through wood, particularly in the larval stage, when they possess a larger thorax and smaller legs than non-wood boring beetles.
 These beetles are believed to be generalist decomposers eating rotten wood from many species of trees and shrubs and the fungi that grow upon the wood.
-Phloeodes diabolicus is noted to be found most frequently underneath the bark of decomposing oak trees, so it is believed that it prefers white rot fungi as a food source.
+Nosoderma diabolicum is noted to be found most frequently underneath the bark of decomposing oak trees, so it is believed that it prefers white rot fungi as a food source.
 This species is flightless, with fused elytra theorized to have evolved for protection from crushing and evaporative moisture loss throughout its long lifespan of approximately eight years.
 This allows it to survive in drier climates and resist predation by birds and lizards, though it is unable to fly away from them.

 Other commonalities with the rest of its associated family include a tendency to play dead when threatened and the ability to go long periods without food or water.
 Unlike other species in its family, the waxy secreted coating that normally prevents moisture loss is believed to also serve a function in sexual attraction in Phloeodes diabolicus since in this species the secretion is a masculine secondary sex characteristic.